cheungbx/SourDoughMaker/README.md

 If OperationMode==Standalone, Restart the program from the very beginning.

 the Standalone-AP Process.
-function as a WIFI AP with the SSID=”SourDough”, Password=”12376254”.
+function as a WIFI AP with the SSID=”SourDough”+ the last six hexadecimal digits of the ESP8266, Password=”12376254”.
 Broadcast the SSID,

 The WIFI-Connection Process.
 Connects to WIFI.
 If the WIFI connection fails after retrying for 1 minute,  logs the wifi connection error, erase the EEPROM WIFI configurations, and restart the program from the very beginning.